kunalcoder45/New-Portfolio/README.md

 This portfolio was built to provide a comprehensive overview of my work, including:

 About Me: An introduction to who I am, my passion for coding, and my professional background.

 Skills: A summary of the technologies and tools I have experience with, including HTML, CSS, JavaScript, React, and more.

 Projects: A curated list of my key projects, complete with descriptions, technologies used, and live demos or GitHub links.

 Resume: A downloadable version of my professional resume.

 Contact Me: Easy ways to get in touch for collaborations, job opportunities, or discussions.

 🛠 Built With

-Frontend: React.js, CSS3, Tailwind CSS
+Frontend: HTML, CSS3

-Backend: Node.js (for dynamic functionalities)
+Backend: Javascript (for dynamic functionalities)

 Deployment: Hosted on Netlify for a seamless and fast web experience.

-Tools Used: Visual Studio Code, Git, GitHub
+Tools Used: Visual Studio Code, GitHub

 🌟 Features

 Responsive Design: Works seamlessly on mobile, tablet, and desktop devices.

 Clean UI/UX: Intuitive navigation and visually appealing design.

 Dynamic Portfolio Section: Showcases featured projects with detailed descriptions and links to live demos and source code.

 Contact Form: Direct messaging option for networking and collaborations.